Diocese of Laoag: Sergio Utleg: "Climb every mountain"

 The diocese was sede vacante for 16 months.
 On November 13, 2006, the then ordinary of Ilagan (Isabela) Bishop Sergio Lasam Utleg was named to the See of Laoag.
 Bishop Utleg was formerly a priest of the Archdiocese of Tuguegarao, being a native of Solana, Cagayan.
 He was appointed coadjutor Bishop of Ilagan in 1996 and eventually took possession of the see a couple of years later.
 The appointment of Bishop Utleg to the See of Laoag is a homecoming of sort.
 His paternal grandfather was a native of Laoag who migrated to Cagayan.
 He was installed the fifth Bishop of Laoag on January 11, 2007.

 To prepare for the forthcoming reshuffle of priest's assignment and to have a firsthand knowledge of the whole diocese, Bishop Utleg immediately embarked on a pastoral visit.
 This commenced in February and completed in September 2007.
 The bishop's advocacy for environmental protection was immediately made manifest.
 He is practically making waves with the mountain climbing that he organizes to conquer the highest peaks of Ilocos Norte: Mt.
 Siminublan in Nueva Era, Mt.
 Masadsadoc in Vintar, Pico de Loro in the boundary of Pagudpud and Adams.
 Cycling buffs flock to him in his trek of the highways and the byways of the province.

 The general reshuffle of priests’ assignments went through in April 2008, thus continuing a tradition of periodic transfer since 1973.
 Diocesan commissions were reorganized and the parish councils are being given a new direction with a uniform constitution and by-laws to be adopted in the whole diocese.
 Streamlining of the financial management of the parishes is now being prepared to adopt a uniform system thus paving the way towards a standardized remuneration of the clergy.

 The 50th anniversary of the foundation of the Diocese of Laoag was celebrated in the year 2011.
 Bishop Utleg has laid down the groundwork for the celebration.
 He tasked the presbyterium to craft a five-year diocesan pastoral plan.
 The 1994 First Diocese of Laoag Pastoral Assembly was revisited for a reorientation to the present pastoral needs of this particular church.
 On June 4–5, 2011, the diocese celebrated the highlights of the Golden Jubilee Year with the inauguration of the Museo Diocesano de Laoag located at Sta.
 Monica Parish in Sarrat.
 The Vatican granted plenary indulgences to the faithful who visit the churches of Dingras, Paoay, Bangui, Sarrat, the Shrine of Our Lady, Cause of our Joy in Badoc and the Laoag Cathedral.

+Bishop Utleg also envisioned a college seminary of philosophy to be put up in the diocese.

 About a week after the celebration, the Holy See appointed Bishop Utleg as Archbishop of Tuguegarao.